kneyghtchartboost/articles/documentation/ios/index.md

 provides the functionality for showing ads and  more apps pages, and tracking analytics and in-app purchase revenue.

+Use requirements:
+- Apps must be compiled with iOS base SDK v6.0 or higher (may still target 4.3+)
+- Runs only on devices with iOS version 4.3 or higher (for 4.0 compatibility, get v3.0.7)
+- Must weak-link AdSupport.framework in your app for iOS 6 compatibility (select "Optional")

 ### Basic integration